technomancy/bussard/Contributing.md

 so it should be fine to test primarily in that.
 A few non-essential features that only work in 0.10.x are OK but should be noted with comments.

+During development you can enable cheating (`ship.cheat`) to make debugging easier.
+To enable cheating run Bussard with `--cheat` argument; you can disable it again by running with `--no-cheat` argument.
+The state of cheating is saved when you restart the game without parameters, resetting the game switches cheating off again.
+The `ship.cheat` variable provides access to the real, read-write unfiltered `ship` object.

-During development it may be expedient to run `ship.cheat.comm_range = 9999999` in order to make testing login interaction easier.
+It may be expedient to run `ship.cheat.comm_range = 9999999` in order to make testing login interaction easier.

+You can also use `ship.cheat.realdofile` to reload some file from the game source and `ship.cheat.realrequire` to load modules.

 For story, background and guidelines, look at the dev guide in `spoilers/`.